On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Chain Singularities Form a Totally Disconnected Set

-\subsubsection{Proof of Theorem~\ref{Thm_Main_3}}
+\subsection{Proof of Theorem~\ref{Thm_Main_3}}

 The proof of our third main result builds on many of the results presented in the previous sections.
-To show that the set of chain singularities is closed, we combine Proposition\lemref{Prop_regular_and_wedge_complement_cone} regarding the connectedness of the complement $E_\eps^c$ near wedges and $x \in \Unp{E}$ with the characterisation of chain singularities provided by Proposition\lemref{Prop_Topological_Characterisation_of_Chain_Singularities}.
+To show that the set of chain singularities is closed, we combine Proposition~\ref{Prop_regular_and_wedge_complement_cone} regarding the connectedness of the complement $\R^2 \setminus E_\eps$ near wedges and $x \in \Unp{E}$ with the characterisation of chain singularities provided by Proposition~\ref{Prop_Topological_Characterisation_of_Chain_Singularities}.
 The second part of the proof also makes use of the basic results established in Section~\ref{Subsec_Properties_of_Outward_Dir}.

-\begin{theorem_without_2}[\textbf{The set of chain singularities is closed and totally disconnected}] For any compact set $E \subset \R^2$ and $\eps > 0$, the set $\cC(\partial E_\eps)$ of chain singularities is closed and totally disconnected. \end{theorem_without_2}
+\begin{theorem_without_2}[{The set of chain singularities is closed and totally disconnected}] For any compact set $E \subset \R^2$ and $\eps > 0$, the set $\cC(\partial E_\eps)$ of chain singularities is closed and totally disconnected. \end{theorem_without_2}